 The game that Square created for the DS was the perplexingly titled “Kingdom Hearts: 358/2 Days,” which should be pronounced “358 Days over 2.”
 Was that how you thought it should be pronounced?
 Is that not even the order of the words in the title?
 Well that just goes to show how a bad a title it is.
 The game was created by h.a.n.d. (who had worked with Square on Final Fantasy Fables: Chocobo’s Dungeon), with – as I understand it – some collaboration with Square Enix’s Osaka team, who had created FM+ and Re:CoM, and would carry on to helm most of the Kingdom Hearts games to follow, with the exception of the cell phone version of coded and all versions of KHX.

 To help achieve a hefty multiplayer roster, the game was designed to be a midquel (set alongside and after CoM, but before the events of KH2) so they could plump the roster with the members of Organization XIII, though you only control Roxas during the single-player campaign.
 How would a fandom that until now had been dedicated to a narrative-focused single-player game take to a dedicated multiplayer mode?
 I can’t say for certain, but the answer seems to have been “poorly.”
 You don’t often hear about Days’ multiplayer today, even dismissively, which implies to me that many fans people just straight-up never played it, and so don’t have any opinions.
-My own experience is limited.
-Kyle and I played it a few times when it came out.
+My own multiplayer experience is limited, but it does exist.
+Kyle from the Marathon played it with me a few times after it came out.
 I tried to talk Kyle into playing the entire game multiplayer for the Marathon but he wasn’t biting.
-This probably had a lot to do with us playing RPGs for narrative more than gameplay.
-Days’ multiplayer mode includes some cutscenes, but would have ultimately left us with only half the full story, and that wouldn’t suffice.
+This probably had a lot to do with us playing RPGs for narrative more than gameplay: Days’ multiplayer mode includes some cutscenes, but would have ultimately left us with only half the full story, and that wouldn’t suffice.
 If you did give multiplayer a few whirls, feel free to share your stories when we get around to it.

 Square’s new portable trilogy didn’t really make them many friends in the fandom.
 The games were announced for three separate systems: the DS, the PSP, and Japanese-only Docomo Prime Series-P-01A Panasonic cell phones.
 Thankfully that last one was eventually ported to the DS but, for a brief window, Kingdom Hearts was on at least four separate platforms: PS2, PSP, DS and Docomo.
 In the wrong circumstances (perhaps you’re a European fan who owned a DSi?), you might have also needed a GBA to play CoM!
 Of course, if you lived in Europe, you couldn’t have a working Docomo… As you can see, things were a mess.